Division of Business & Professional Studies

 Upon successful completion, the Associate in Science Degree in Paralegal Studies is awarded.

 Unauthorized Practice of Law Statement

 A paralegal may work only under the supervision of an attorney and is not authorized to engage in the practice of law.
-The American Bar Association defines a paralegal or legal assistant as “a person, qualified by education, training or work experience qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”
+The American Bar Association defines paralegal as “a person, qualified by education, training, or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”